chargebee/chargebee-dotnet/README.md

 and
 [![NuGet](https://img.shields.io/nuget/v/chargebee.svg?maxAge=2592000)](https://www.nuget.org/packages/ChargeBee/)

-This is the source code for the .NET client library for [Chargebee APIs](https://apidocs.chargebee.com/docs/api?lang=dotnet).
+This is the official .NET library for integrating with Chargebee.

+- 📘 For a complete reference of available APIs, check out our [API Documentation](https://apidocs.chargebee.com/docs/api/?lang=dotnet).
+- 🧪 To explore and test API capabilities interactively, head over to our [API Explorer](https://api-explorer.chargebee.com).

 The latest version (v3) of the library supports the following:

 - .NET Standard 1.2+
 - .NET Core 1.0+